ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

-With 20+ years of experience in consulting and software engineering across various industries, I have developed a keen interest in big data, analytics, machine learning, and, most recently, generative AI and their potential to drive business results.
+With 20+ years of experience in consulting and software engineering across various industries, I have developed a keen interest in Big Data, Analytics, Machine Learning, and, most recently, Generative AI, given their potential to drive business results.
 For over half a decade, I've joined multidisciplinary teams that help companies make more informed, data-driven decisions.

 My areas of expertise include:
 - Data and AI solutions architecture in Databricks, AWS, Azure, and Google Cloud;